WillemD61/Marstek-Venus-plugin/README.md

 version 1.0.0. initial release</br>
 version 1.0.1. correction for kW device, type 248, electric</br>
 version 1.0.2.
-    * kW device type 248, electric, replaced by type 243,29, electric instant+counter
+    * kW device type 248, electric, replaced by type 243,29, electric instant+counter</br>
-      Watts are supplied to this device, Domoticz will calculate kWh.
+      Watts are supplied to this device, Domoticz will calculate kWh.</br>
-      New install is required to replace devices (delete old and reinstall new)
+      New install is required to replace devices (delete old and reinstall new)</br>
-    * improved error handling in validation of input parameters to mode switch
+    * improved error handling in validation of input parameters to mode switch</br>